seequent/pure_interface/README.rst

     pip install pure_interface

-or you can grab the source code from [GitHub](https://github.com/tim-mitchell/pure_interface).
+or you can grab the source code from `GitHub https://github.com/tim-mitchell/pure_interface`_.

 Defining a Pure Interface
 -------------------------